ArthurSobreira/map_generator_fdf/README.md

 # Generate Map From Image

-* First of all, make sure you have clone the repository with the following command:
+* First of all, make sure you clone the repository with the following command:

 ```bash
 $> git clone git@github.com:ArthurSobreira/map_generator.git